 - How difficult or otherwise was it to find the records or information you sought, and to then gain access to it?

 - Did you find what you expected based on your preliminary research, or did you find situations different than ‘advertised’?

 - What tactics did you have to employ to gain access to libraries, archives and items?

 - What advice would you offer to archivists and librarians?

 - What advice would you offer to fellow researchers?

 - How could graduate study best prepare scholars for such research?

 Before fellowships begin, CLIR convenes each cohort for an orientation and information-sharing workshop designed to prepare the group for their archival fieldwork.
 This mandatory meeting takes place at the Library of Congress in May or June.

 The Post-Fellowship Symposium

 Shortly after the Mellon Fellows have completed their fellowships, CLIR will reconvene the group.
 This mandatory meeting takes place at the Library of Congress in mid-October.
-(The exact date, once set, will be sent to fellows by e-mail and will also be posted on this page.)
 At the post-fellowship seminar fellows will be issued a final stipend payment, pursuant to CLIR’s acceptance of the final report and the fellows’ attendance at the meeting.
 The purpose of the meeting is to allow fellows to exchange experiences and thoughts, and to advise CLIR on the results of their research experience.